 Quartets 1 and 2 and 5(with members all telling us about it, as classical performers always should do), opus59-1 , opus 59-2(starts with two chords), opus 59-3(starts with lots of chords), Quartet 12 and 14 opus 131, and 15(Lydian mode, slow start) and 16 .

-- Symphonies One with Bernstein and Seven with Karajan
+- Symphonies One with Bernstein and Two (Oslo, 35 minutes) and Seven with Karajan

 - The Kreutzer Sonata.

 - Waldstein Sonata (op.
 53) in too fast a performance on Vimeo.
 9 minutes